HorvathLab/NGS/ReadCounts/docs/Installation.md

 # ReadCounts Installation #

 ReadCounts is available as a self-contained binary package for 64-bit Linux and MacOS systems and as Python source.
+The self-contained binary package is appropriate for most Linux and MacOS users.
 The pysam package, plus a variety of common third-party python packages including numpy and scipy must be installed to use ReadCounts in Python source form.
-See the install instructions for more details.
-The self-contained binary package is appropriate for most Linux and MacOS users.
+See the install instructions below for more details.

 ## Binary Package Installation ##